Best Vietnamese Textbooks for Learners (2026)

 Pros

-• Covers Northern and Southern
+• Pronunciation notes compare Northern and Southern Vietnamese

 Cons